oleiade/trousseau/README.rst

     {"_meta":{"created_at":"2013-08-12 08:00:20.457477714 +0200 CEST","last_modified_at":"2013-08-12 08:00:20.457586991 +0200 CEST","recipients":["92EDE36B"],"version":"0.1.0"},"data":{}}

+    # The data attached to the empty trousseau store are
-    # Among these data appears the metadata.
-Fortunately
+    # the metadata.
+Fortunately trousseau exposes a meta
-    # trousseau exposes a meta command to output them properly
+    # command to output them properly.
     $ trousseau meta
     CreatedAt: 2013-08-12 08:00:20.457477714 +0200 CEST
     LastModifiedAt: 2013-08-12 08:00:20.457586991 +0200 CEST